-- Out of all social media platforms Instagram has proved to be one of the best and most engaged on social channel for businesses.
+- Out of all social media platforms, Instagram has proved to be one of the best and most effective for audience engagement out of all social channel for businesses.

 Here’s the secret about Instagram – it’s massively underutilised by most brands because either they just don’t understand it or they’ve not cracked the formula for success.